 Moody's Investors Service Inc. ("Moody's"), Standard & Poor's Ratings Services ("S&P") and Fitch Ratings ("Fitch") have assigned their underlying ratings of "A1", "A+" and "AA-", respectively, to the Bonds.
-Moody's and S&P have assigned ratings of Aa3 and AA+, respectively, to the Insured Bonds with the understanding that a municipal bond insurance policy insuring the payment when due for principal and interest on the Insured Bonds will be issued by Assured Guaranty Municipal Corp.
+Moody's and S&P have assigned ratings of Aa3 (negative outlook) and AA+ (stable outlook), respectively, to the Insured Bonds with an understanding that a municipal bond insurance policy insuring the payment when due of the principal of and interest on the Insured Bonds will be issued by AGM.